 Greece, and the Northern Sporades especially, are known for their exquisite quality olive oil.

-Even if you don’t consider yourself a connoisseur of olive oils, taking a tour of the olive groves and production facility is a worthwhile experience in understanding one of the staple products in Greek culinary culture.
+Even if you don’t consider yourself a connoisseur of olive oils, taking a tour of the olive groves and production facility is a worthwhile experience.
+It aids you in understanding one of the staple products in Greek culinary culture.

+Many of the fruits and vegetables used in their dishes are grown in their own garden.
 Treat yourself to a hearty portion of pork shoulder slow-cooked in spices and served with fresh bell peppers and local prunes.

 Hike from Glossa/Loutraki to Palio Klima

 The scenic coastal trail that leads from Glossa to Palio Klima is one of the best hiking routes in Skopelos.
 This route leads you past forgotten woodland churches, historic shrines, and fragrant olive groves.